Last chance | Amazing sale

 let's visit a local restaurant in Ho Chi Minh City to order spring rolls in the freshest form possible: as a wrap for a series of herbs and gently-grilled meats, for you to wrap yourself!
 To make a spring roll, Banh Trang is lightly dipped in water to soften, then laden with the ingredients you want: standard selections include Chinese chives, mint, coriander, shrimp, pork, beef, and rice vermicelli noodles.
 Once wrapped, dip one end into a saucer of fish sauce or hoisin sauce, then bite into the dipped end, and enjoy your taste.

-admin Jun 08, 2022
+Admin Jun 08, 2022

 Blog comments (0)